Dwell Community Church: Criticism

 Dwell has faced allegations of behavioral control, emotional abuse, and exploitation which critics claim constitute religious abuse.
 Named and anonymous ex-members have shared allegations.
 A former member of Dwell maintains a website titled "Xenos Is A Cult", which shares hundreds of allegations of controlling and cult-like behavior, including over 150 testimonials of abuse from parents, friends, and ex-members.
 Some stories date back to the 1980s.
 Rick Alan Ross, executive director of the Cult Education Institute, said the criticism of Dwell is significant and that older, larger Christian organizations have not faced the same negative criticism.
 SpiritWatch Ministries, a Christian organization that monitors spiritual abuse and cult-like activities, say the practices ex-members describe are comparable to cults.

 Allegations include giving alcohol and tobacco to minors, overcrowded, dangerous and unhygienic conditions in church-organized shared living "ministry houses", lack of privacy, intimidation, financial abuse, gay conversion practices, love bombing, controlling member's medical decisions, shunning to include shunning members suffering mental illness and shunning ex-members who leave of their own volition, mishandling accusations of sexual abuse, shaming minors after their sexual information was extracted and shared with adults, time demands at the expense of school, work, and relationships with non-members, pressure to cut ties with friends and family outside the church, and other forms of abuse and control.

 Dwell has denied allegations of religious abuse and labeled claims by former members as miscommunication or interpersonal conflict.
 Articles on the Dwell website written by the church's co-founder, Dennis McCallum, denies claims of abuse or toxic practices within the organization, stating that allegations are often motivated by hate or are exaggerated interpersonal conflicts.
-In Churches That Abuse and Recovering From Churches That Abuse, author Ronald M. Enroth posits that leaders in abusive churches are often unaware of the behaviors which lead to abuse and may be "convinced that their behavior is what the Lord has mandated."